 A: Here are the answers to the major questions:

-- I invoice using Freshbooks.
-This will then send you to PayPal where you can then choose your payment methods and such.
-Please wait to pay until you receive your invoice–it makes it easier for me to keep my bookkeeping square, and Freshbooks makes it easier for you, too, as you can track your projects and invoices as needed.
+- I invoice using Zoho Books.
+You'll be sent to PayPal or Stripe where you can then choose your payment methods and such.
+Please wait to pay until you receive your invoice–it makes it easier for me to keep my bookkeeping square, and Zoho makes it easier for you, too, as you can track your projects and invoices as needed.

 - Invoices will be provided for all projects.